SolidLabResearch/sharcs-demonstrator-vc/README.md

 ![Swagger Service API Documentation](./img/swagger-api-docs.png)

+The Gateway service provides the following endpoints:

+- `/credentials/derive`: Apply selective disclosure (SD) and range query (RQ) proofs on Verifiable Credentials (VCs).<br><br>
+This endpoint takes a Verifiable Credential and minimization scheme as input and results in a Verifiable Presentation (VP) containing the derived credential.<br><br>
+The current examples allow you to apply two different minimization schemes on different diploma credentials.
+More specifically, scheme "diploma-minimal" selectively discloses a subset of the diploma credential's attributes, while "diploma-rq-toekenningsdatum-after-2000-01-01" creates a range query proof allowing the holder to prove that the diploma credential's rewarding date is post 01/01/2000.

+- `schemes`: Retrieve the available minimization schemes.

 ### Sequence flow

 As can be seen in the overview diagram, the sequences are as follows: